AlreadyBored/nodejs-assignments/assignments-v2/06b-logging-errors/assignment.md

 ## Technical requirements

-- Only Fastify's built-in Pino logger should be used for logging — no additional logging libraries are allowed
+- Use Nest's logging facilities (built-in `Logger` or a custom Nest-compatible logger)
 - Use 24.x.x version (24.10.0 or upper) of Node.js

 ## Implementation details

-1. **Pino Logger Configuration**
+1. **Logger Configuration**

-   Configure Fastify's built-in Pino logger with the following settings:
+   Configure application logging with the following settings:
-   - Log level should be configurable via the `LOG_LEVEL` environment variable (default: `info`)
+   - Log level should be configurable via the `LOG_LEVEL` environment variable (default: `log`)
-   - Supported levels: `trace`, `debug`, `info`, `warn`, `error`, `fatal`
+   - Supported levels: `log`, `debug`, `warn`, `error`, `verbose`
-   - In development mode, use `pino-pretty` for human-readable output
+   - In development mode, logs should be human-readable
-   - In production mode, use structured JSON format
+   - In production mode, logs should be machine-parseable (structured)

 2. **Request/Response Logging**